Honda NSX (second generation): Engine and powertrain

 The NSX's 3.5-liter JNC1 V6 engine features a unique 75-degree V-angle.

 The car is powered by an internal combustion engine and three electric motors, which combined deliver a maximum power output of 573 hp and peak torque of 476 lbft.
 The engine, designated JNC1, is a clean sheet design made exclusively for the NSX.
-It is a twin-turbocharged, 75-degree 3493 cc DOHC V6 unit, the bore and stroke of 91mm x 89.5mm, with a maximum power output of 500 hp delivered at 6,500–7,500 rpm.
+It is a twin-turbocharged, 75-degree 3493 cc DOHC V6 unit, the bore and stroke of 91 mm x 89.5 mm, with a maximum power output of 500 hp delivered at 6,500–7,500 rpm.
 It has a broad torque curve, with its maximum torque output of 406 lbft arriving at 2,000–6,000 rpm, and it redlines at 7,500 rpm.
 The engine is mounted longitudinally in a mid-rear layout and solely powers the rear wheels.
 It is a compact design mounted low in the chassis, with the top of the engine being located no higher than the top of the car's tires.
 The 75-degree V-angle of the engine is uncommon, as most V6 engines have either a 60- or 90-degree bank angle.
 This angle was chosen to have the best balance between a low center of gravity and minimum vibrations, with the lower and wider 90-degree V6s having inherent vibration issues and the 60-degree angle making the engine undesirably tall.
 The implementation of a dry sump lubrication system further lowers the center of gravity, reduces the space required for the engine, and prevents engine oil starvation during high-speed cornering.
 Fuel is injected to the combustion chambers via a DI+PI system; this combines direct injection with port injection, with the latter being used to improve performance at higher engine speeds.
 High-tumble intake ports are also used, which, in combination with direct injection, enable quick and stable combustion.
 Hydraulic valve timing control (Dual-VTC) is used in both the intake and exhaust valvetrain systems, which also feature swing-arm type valve actuators.
 The turbochargers, positioned on both sides of the engine, are a single-scroll design and use electronic wastegates, providing a peak boost pressure of 15.23 psi.
 To provide wear resistance, a plasma-transferred thermal spray was applied to the cylinder walls, improving heat transfer and reducing weight compared to more typical cast iron cylinder liners.
 The NSX's engine is also used in the GT3 race version in "virtually 'bone-stock' form" unlike in other GT3 cars, according to Honda.